 Skip to main content

-Accounting for Shopify Managed Markets Orders on Bookkeep
+Accounting for Shopify Managed Markets Orders with Bookkeep

 Bookkeep captures these orders and payments on the ecommerce journal entry and also records any payouts connected to these orders on the deposit journal entry to aid with reconciliation.

-Global-E acts as an intermediary between your Shopify store and international customers.
+Global-e acts as an intermediary between your Shopify store and international customers.
 It manages pricing, taxes, shipping, and payment processing, providing customers with localized experiences.
-Funds are collected by Global-E and remitted to you, minus their fees and any applicable taxes.
-These orders often appear as "Flow Commerce," as shown below:
+Funds are collected by Global-e and remitted to you, minus their fees and any applicable taxes.
+These orders often appear as "Flow Commerce" under Shopify Payments, as shown below:

 Example of Flow Commerce as an order source in Shopify